nabilashraf/mac-setup/README.md

 ## System Preferences

-After "clean" install of operating system, there are a couple tweaks I like to make to the System Preferences.
-Feel free to follow these, or to ignore them, depending on your personal preferences.
+After clean install of operating system, there are a couple tweaks I like to make to the System Preferences.
+Some of them are not strictly related to web development enviroment - I use them because of my personal habits.

 - General > User dark menu bar and Dock
 - General > Ask to keep changes when closing documents
 - General > Close windows when quitting an app
-- General > Recent itemss > none?
 - Dock > Automatically hide and show the Dock
-- Desktop & Screen Saver > Screen Saver > Start after > Never
 - Keyboard > Key Repeat > Fast (all the way to the right)
 - Keyboard > Delay Until Repeat > Short (all the way to the right)

 ### Set Dock size